-- Whether your vehicle has rear-wheel drive, four-wheel drive or all-wheel drive. - The make, model and year of your vehicle. - Whether you can move the shift lever for the transmission and shift the transfer case, if you have one. - If there was an accident, what was damaged.
+- That your vehicle has four-wheel drive. - The make, model and year of your vehicle. - Whether you can move the shift lever for the transmission and shift the transfer case. - If there was an accident, what was damaged.

 When the towing service arrives, let the tow operator know that this manual contains these towing instructions.
 The operator may want to see them.